A business owner has a duty to make the public areas of their property reasonably safe.

 The concrete was not color painted and not easily seen in the low lighting that evening.

 As luck would have it, Betty caught her shoe on that concrete block and fell hard onto the cement sidewalk, injuring her back.
 She was able to get up and get in her car.
 By the time she drove the short distance to her house, she could not get out of the car.

-She was taken by ambulance to the hospital, where an MRI was performed, determining that she had fractured five mid-back > vertebrae and ruptured several disks. > > The family was in shock over what happened and how badly Betty was injured.
-Unbeknownst to Betty and her family, Betty > has osteoporosis making her susceptible to more serious injury from a fall. > > Trip and Fall Representation:
+She was taken by ambulance to the hospital, where an MRI was performed, determining that she had fractured five mid-back vertebrae and ruptured several disks.

+The family was in shock over what happened and how badly Betty was injured.
+Unbeknownst to Betty and her family, Betty has osteoporosis, making her susceptible to more severe injury from a fall.

+Trip and Fall Representation: